Virgin Galactic's launching Richard Branson to space: Why you should care - CNET - Bioreports

-Shortly after sunrise Sunday, Virgin Galactic’s SpaceshipTwo Unity and the carrier aircraft VMS Eve will take off from a lonely runway in one of the most desolate stretches of desert in North America.
-A full crew will be aboard the suborbital spaceplane for the first time, including two pilots, three employees and the company’s billionaire founder, Richard Branson.
+In less than 24 hours, if all goes according to plan, Virgin Galactic’s SpaceshipTwo Unity and the carrier aircraft VMS Eve will take off from a lonely runway in one of the most desolate stretches of desert in North America.
+A full crew will be aboard the suborbital spaceplane for the first time, including two pilots, three employees and Richard Branson, the company’s 70-year-old billionaire founder.

-One of the crew members, Virgin’s chief astronaut instructor, Beth Moses, will be making the trip for the second time.
-But the star of the show will be the 70-year-old Branson, who has invested over 16 years and more than $1 billion to finally make the short trip to the edge of space, experience weightlessness and gaze upon Earth as only a privileged few hundred other humans have.
+One crew member, Virgin’s chief astronaut instructor, Beth Moses, will be making the trip for the second time.
+But the star of the show will be Branson, who has invested over 16 years and more than $1 billion to finally make the short trip to the edge of space, experience weightlessness and gaze upon Earth as only a privileged few hundred other humans have.

 Now playing: